A Review of Dorling Kindersley ‘Eyewitness’ series, Book: Money.

 I find it sickly funny how the very suggestion to the “Barter” definition by Google is:

--exchange (goods or services) for other goods or services without using money.
+-exchange (goods or services) for other goods or services without using the money.

 “he often bartered a meal for drawings”.